janus-idp/janus-idp.github.io/README.md

 To add or update a blog, you need to go to the `blog` sub folder.
 The blog must be in Markdown format (MDX).

-### Documentation

-To add or update documentation, you need to go to the `docs` sub folder.
-The documentation must be in Markdown format (MD).

 ### Plugins

 To add or update a plugin, you need to edit the `content/plugin-list.ts` file.
 The content of the plugin page is coming from the README of the plugin itself in the [plugin repo](https://github.com/janus-idp/backstage-plugins/tree/main/plugins).